Kal-Haven Trail: Funding

 A $100,000 grant was approved by Gov. James Blanchard to employ 27 Michigan Youth Corps workers to clear the 36 1/2 miles of abandoned right-of-way.

 A $250,000 grant from the Michigan Natural Resources Trust Fund was awarded for grading and surfacing work on the trail.

 The trail is owned by the state of Michigan but, due to state budget cutbacks, in 2004 operation was taken over by Van Buren County, including the portion in Kalamazoo County.
 A trail pass system was re-instituted to pay for trail maintenance, but was dropped again in 2011.

 For the Kalamazoo River Valley Trail, in November 2004 the State of Michigan completed a tunnel underneath the U.S. Highway 131 freeway, which was the major impediment to extending the trail to downtown Kalamazoo.
 The city of Kalamazoo approved a $1 million project to extend the trail southeast under U.S. 131 along Ravine Road to Westnedge Avenue in downtown Kalamazoo.
 Most of the extension was built along the former roadbed of the Kalamazoo and South Haven Railroad.

+In the summer of 2022, it was announced that Michigan Department of Natural Resources had been awarded a $5 million grant to do resurface 17 miles of the trail.
+The project will resurface from the trail head in South Haven to Bloomingdale.
+The money is coming from the Building Michigan Together Plan, signed by Gov. Gretchen Whitmer in 2022.
+The Build Michigan Together Plan is a $4.8 billion federal funding to invest in roads, water, high-speed internet.